Zahidul-Hussain-Riyad/phyProject/README.md

 >Used given information about a third-order bright spot for green light.

-.Applied the diffraction grating formula to find the required angle.
+>Applied the diffraction grating formula to find the required angle.

 Implementation: